sn0w12/MIDI-Splitter-Lite/README.md

 	- Edit Track Names: Before splitting the tracks into individual tracks right click them to edit their names.

+	- Remove Empty Tracks: Very simple system to remove any tracks that are under 105 in size.

 4. Once the list is populated with tracks, select the track(s) you wish to be exported.
 To select multiple tracks, simply hold the CTRL key on your keyboard and left-click each track name in the list.
 You can also select all tracks in the list by pressing CTRL + A on your keyboard.

 5. When finished selecting the desired track(s) to be exported, select the "Split track(s)" item under the File Menu to begin splitting the track(s) into their own seperate MIDI file.